ChristopherBrum/loadup-code-challenge/README.md

 ## Conclusion

-Thank you for taking the time to review this application.
-If you have any questions or need further assistance, please feel free to reach out.
+Thank you for taking the time to review this code challenge.
+It was fun and challenging at times!